Irio/diario-oficial/README.md

 ### Run inside a container

 You can run inside a container using [podman](https://podman.io/getting-started/).
-Before get inside this container you need start environment as explainedZ [setup instructions](https://github.com/okfn-brasil/querido-diario-data-processing#setup).
+Before get inside this container you need start environment as explained [setup instructions](https://github.com/okfn-brasil/querido-diario-data-processing#setup).

 After that, get inside de container: